 IPM is one of our key performance products, and we highly recommend setting one up for each of your key pages.
 To make IPMs even more powerful, we decided to integrate Lighthouse audits into the IPM to further deepen the insight we can give you on your pages.

 Lighthouse will run automatically each day as part of every IPM you have in your account.
 To view your Audit results, open up an IPM and you’ll see a new tab with the latest Google Audit data.
 The audits are given a combined score, so you can see at a glance how your site is performing.

 Audits are categorised, so you can see what you passed, failed, and what audits must be performed manually.
 Each audit can then be opened individually, showing an explanation of what it means, important details about possible improvements, plus a link to Google’s own pages giving more detail.

 We’ve also included a history, showing previous audit results.
 As we can provide Lighthouse progress over time, this means we can show you how your ongoing improvements are affecting your page.
 Integrating Lighthouse also means we can plug in other RapidSpike data to give you a fully rounded view of your pages, especially regarding performance.

 Going forward into 2019 we have lots of exciting developments planned.
 Google Lighthouse Audits will form a key part of these, as we start to use the data we collect to provide actionable insights and genuinely useful feedback on your apps and websites.

 Our plan is to bring together the various monitors on each website and present users with an easy to digest plan for improvements.
 Watch this space!

 How do I get Google Lighthouse Audits with RapidSpike?

-If you’re not already signed up, start a 14-day free trial today!
+If you’re not already signed up, request a free trial today!
 Customers with access to IPMs can check out Audit results straight away – just log in and navigate to the IPM on the page you wish to view.